Biden, CDC director warn of virus rebound if nation lets up

 Biden, CDC director warn of virus rebound if nation lets upNew

 WASHINGTON (AP) — President Joe Biden and CDC Director Dr. Rochelle Walensky are making impassioned pleas to Americans not to let their guard down in the fight against COVID-19.
-Walensky warned on Monday of a potential “fourth surge” of the virus and spoke of a “recurring feeling … of impending doom.”
-Biden said the virus will get worse, not better “if we let our guard down now.”
-He said that “people are letting up on precautions, which is a very bad thing.”
-Walensky spoke of hope but added, “Right now, I’m scared.”
+Walensky warns of a potential “fourth surge” of the virus and spoke of a “recurring feeling … of impending doom.”
+Biden says the virus will get worse, not better “if we let our guard down now.”
+He says that “people are letting up on precautions, which is a very bad thing.”
+In other remarks Monday, Walensky spoke of hope but added, “Right now, I’m scared.”